 25) Janggun Chong Pyramid

-This is the Tomb attributed to the Korean General Janggun-Chong.
-It is an impressive Korean pyramid, also known as the Pyramid of the East.
-The pyramid is thought to be the burial tomb of former kings.
+It’s a Tomb for the Korean General Janggun-Chong.
+It is an impressive structure, known as the Pyramid of the East, and the burial tomb of former kings.

-It is located in what was formerly known as Gungnae, one of the capitals of Goguryeo, currently Ji’an, Jilin province, China.
+Janggun Chong is in the ancient city of Gungnae, one of the capitals of Goguryeo, currently Ji’an, Jilin province, China.
 The pyramid was “rediscovered” in 1905.
-The pyramid comprises over 1000 dressed stone blocks—the larger stones of the base measure 3 × 5 meters.
+The pyramid comprises over 1000 dressed stone blocks—the larger stones of the base measure three × five meters.
 Like many ancient pyramids, the exact dates of its construction and original purpose are unknown.